Helena Bay Lodge

 There are two villa suites, Kiwi and Kotare, both measuring 135sqm.
 Comfortable in size, with super king beds and a real log burning fire, enjoy the views from the waterfront balconies.
 Like the junior suites all villas feature Molton Brown products and hand-made linens from Europe.

-Guest facilities at Helena Bay Lodge are generous and include a gym, sauna, massage room, a 25 meter heated swimming pool, library, lounge areas, both informal and formal dining areas and an outdoor fire pit.
+Guest facilities at Helena Bay Lodge are generous and include a gym, sauna, massage room, a 25 metre heated swimming pool, library, lounge areas, both informal and formal dining areas and an outdoor fire pit.